 Features, Description, Reviews, Q&A, Specs & Installation

 Application.
-The Rough Country 3-Inch Bolt-On Suspension Lift Kit with Premium N3 Shocks is compatible with all 2007-2020 4WD Toyota Tundra models.
+This Rough Country 3.50-Inch Bolt-On Suspension Lift Kit with Premium N3 Shocks is designed to fit 2007-2021 Toyota Tundra models, excluding TRD Pro.

 Rough Country 76830